Stad Ship Tunnel: Planning

 The first proposal was in an article in Nordre Bergenhus Amtstidende newspaper in 1874, and shortly afterwards an article in the same newspaper proposed a railway tunnel across the peninsula.
 The latter would have allowed the boats to be raised onto wagons and to be hauled across, and would cost only half as much.

-In 2011, a report by Det Norske Veritas and the Institute for Research in Economics and Business Administration for the Norwegian Coastal Administration concluded that a tunnel would not be economical.
+In 2011, a report by Det Norske Veritas and the Institute for Research in Economics and Business Administration for the Norwegian Coastal Administration concluded that a tunnel would not be economically feasible.
 It looked at two sizes, small and large, which would cost 1,264 million and 2,027 million kr respectively.
 The report concluded that the utility, including saved waiting costs, for shippers have a present value of 304 million and 314 million kr, respectively, and 67 million and 76 million kr in saved accident costs.
-A similar report from 2007 concluded that the tunnel would be economical.
+A similar report from 2007 concluded that the tunnel would be economically feasible.
 The Coastal Administration stated that the differences were because of new and better data.